nabeelarif/minimal-mistakes/_posts/2016-10-25-atomic-vs-nonatomic.md

 }

 ~~~
-*PROS:* Fast as compared to atomic properties, as there is no extra code to control access of multiple threads
+*Pros:* Fast as compared to atomic properties, as there is no extra code to control access of multiple threads

 *Cons:* You are not guaranteed whether or not you will receive a valid value